 Plus, it only takes a few minutes to get approved for the Brex Corporate Card.
 All you need to do is provide basic information about your business and link your corporate account.
 There’s no personal guarantee required, though you do need a minimum of $100,000 in your corporate bank account to be eligible for this card.
-The Brex Corporate Card has no annual fee, but it’ll cost you $5 per month for each employee card.
+The Brex Corporate Card has no annual fee and you’ll get five employee cards at no cost, but it’ll cost you $5 per month for each additional employee card beyond that.

 As you use your Brex Corporate Card, your credit activity and payments will be reported to Experian and Dun & Bradstreet, both of which will help your business build its credit history.

 Best startup business credit card for fair credit

 Our take: The Spark Classic card doesn’t offer the lowest APR or juiciest rewards; but it does help cardholders with damaged credit build a better credit score and earn a modest amount of cash back, so they can qualify for more generous cards over time.

 Your credit score shouldn’t hold you back from small business success — so don’t let your less-than-perfect credit prevent you from taking advantage of all the benefits a small business credit card can provide.
 Use the Capital One Spark Classic for Business credit card to help you build your business and your credit at the same time.